Spring Story Retreat

 'This retreat was an extremely valuable experience.
 In a journey that can sometimes be isolating, it was wonderful to have the opportunity to connect with other writers.
 It is amazing how much you can learn from your peers over a meal and a glass of wine!
 Laurie Steed was brilliant, bringing a wealth of experience and knowledge (plus more than a dash of humour) to the workshops.
 The feedback he provided in the mentoring session was both encouraging and constructive, and I left feeling optimistic about my novel’s potential.
 Highly recommended to any emerging writer!'
 Ashleigh Hardcastle, 2017 recipient

-This unique retreat for fiction writers offers an intensive long weekend to development a draft manuscript in the beautiful Perth hills with esteemed West Australian author, Dr Laurie Steed.
+This unique retreat for fiction writers offers an intensive long weekend to develop a draft manuscript in the beautiful Perth hills with esteemed West Australian author, Dr Laurie Steed.
 The retreat offers private mentoring, workshops, group critiquing sessions, interaction with fellow authors, KSP membership (or one year extension if already a member), bottle of wine to share plus breakfast and lunch supplies.

 'I'm looking to work with short story writers and novelists who are on their way to completing either a collection of stories or a contemporary novel.
 I encourage writers who are willing to play against type or to step out of their comfort zone to apply.
 The work presented does not need to be perfect.
 Indeed, it's better if it's not.
 What's more important is a willingness to develop one's craft, and to be open to the many possibilities of fiction.'
 Laurie Steed